RusticFlare/github-pages-blog/_posts/2025-05-21-first-blog.md

 There has to be a better way!

-About 5/6 years ago I deleted my Facebook account.
-Then, 2 years ago, I stopped posting to Instagram and opened [an account on Vero](https://vero.co/rusticflare).
+About six years ago I deleted my Facebook account.
+Then, two years ago, I stopped posting to Instagram and opened [an account on Vero](https://vero.co/rusticflare).
 I can't remember the last time I browsed Reddit (I do still use it when searching for answers to questions).